GEROMAX/redmine_subtask_list_accordion/README.md

 # Redmine Subtask List Accordion

-This plugin provide accordion to subtask list of issue.
+This plugin provide accordion tree to subtask-list on issue.

 * http://www.redmine.org/plugins/redmine_subtask_list_accordion

 ## Features

 * Add accordion feature to subtask-list.
-* Add function 'Expand this tree', 'Collapse this tree' and 'Expand next level all' to context-menu.
+* Add 'Expand this tree', 'Collapse this tree' and 'Expand next level all' to context-menu.
 * Add preferences of expand tree at first time.
 * Add plugin setting for server/client processing mode switch. (server mode default)
 Server mode is faster than client mode, but server mode is tradeoff other subtask's plugin. (for exsample 'subtask_list_columns' plugin)